AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 - `total_pages` -- total number of pages in the view
 - `total_records` -- total record count as reported by the CRM

-Please note that in some cases Personal Views must be shared before they can be used outside the Dynamics 365 application.
-For example, if you use special user to connect to Dynamics 365 application from your website you have to share your Personal View with that user and grant at least a *read* access level to be allowed to publish it.
+Please note that personal views must be shared with the user you use to connect WordPress to Dynamics 365 before you start surfacing them with Twig.
+The user must have *read* access to that view in order to surface it in WordPress.

 ![Dynamics 365 Share Personal View window.](/img/wpcrm/twig_view-share.png)